-Depending on the model they might have a clear touchscreen window or just a cloth pocket, and various other features like a rotating mount so you can see your phone while it’s on your arm.
-Here are two options that are very different but both popular, with many 4+ star ratings on Amazon:
+Depending on the model there might be a clear touchscreen window or just a cloth pocket.
+Some have clever features like a rotating mount so you can see your phone while it’s on your arm.
+Here are two contrasting options that are both popular, with many 4+ star ratings on Amazon:

 Pros of running with a phone in an armband:

 - Protects your phone (some claim to be water resistant)

 - Sometimes possible to see your phone without taking it out

 Cons of arm bands:

 - Can bounce, chafe, or slide if not a good fit

 - Sometimes awkward for people with small arms

 - Hard to use phone while in sleeve, and can be hard to get in and out depending on the model

 - Weird tan lines, if I’m being honest